 I love a good system.
 I love finding really good ways to do things, and evolving them as circumstances change.
 Here are some ideas that could help improve your quality of life.
+I’m based in teh US, so my tools and recommendations are too.

 This page is getting super long, so here are some quick section jumps: